AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 #Guidelines for the report
 Your report is expected to include:
 ###Abstract:
+- A short paragraph summarizing your work, including the task and the results.
 ###Introduction:
 - Discuss the scientific concept of the lab
 - Effectively present the objectives and purpose of the lab